HL7/davinci-ecdx/input/pagecontent/signed-searchset-bundle-example.md

 *DO THIS STEP ONLY ONCE*

-**2. Create a sef-signed certificate for authenticating the signer**
+**2. Create a self-signed certificate for authenticating the signer**

 create the public and private keys and cert using openssl on the command line.